Jeff Varner Issues Huge Apology To Zeke Smith After ‘Survivor: Game Changers’ Shocker

-Tonight on Survivor: Game Changers something happened that will go down in history.
+Tonight on Survivor: Game Changers, something happened that will go down in history.
 While trying to save himself, Jeff Varner ended up telling everyone that Zeke Smith is transgender.
 A lot of people didn’t know this news yet.
 Zeke had kept it a secret because he wanted to play his own game, but Jeff used it to try to prove that you can’t trust Zeke.
-The thing is it didn’t matter at all because what Jeff did ended up getting him sent home without them even taking a normal vote.
+The thing is, it didn’t matter at all because what Jeff did ended up getting him sent home without them even taking a normal vote.
 Tonight Jeff went to his Twitter account to share his own apology to Zeke.
 So far, Zeke hasn’t replied to it.

 I wrote 4000 words about Jeff Varner outing Zeke as transgender on #Survivor. https://t.co/TcjZieaJ6s